Single phase induction motors, and their starting methods

 And this alternating flux causes induced current in the rotor bars.

 According to Faraday’s law of electromagnetic induction, this induced current will also produce alternating flux.

 Despite both alternating fluxes are the motor fails to start.

 And this makes us delve deeper why single phase induction motors aren’t self- started and types of starting use.

 Why single phase induction motor isn’t self -starting?

-It can clearly be described by two methods:
+We can clearly describe this by two methods:

-- Double field revolving theory and it’s easier to understand and it what we will explain.
+- Double field revolving theory and it’s easier to understand and it’s what we will explain.

 - Cross-field theory.